Jack W. Hill

-Jack Warner Hill (1928–1987) was a member of the United States Marine Corps who bears the distinction of holding Marine Corps enlisted service number one million (1,000,000).
-Hill served a total of two enlistments in the Marine Corps, one during World War II, resulting in a discharge due to lying about this age upon enlistment (similar to Calvin Graham), and the other briefly before the outbreak of the Korean War.
+Jack Warner Hill (July 2, 1928 – October 15, 1987) was a member of the United States Marine Corps who bore the distinction of holding Marine Corps enlisted service number one million (1,000,000).
+Hill served a total of two enlistments in the Marine Corps, one during World War II, resulting in a discharge due to lying about his age upon enlistment (similar to Calvin Graham), and the other briefly before the outbreak of the Korean War.
 After his military service, Hill lived until 1987, when he was killed in an automobile accident.

 First induction and enlistment scandal

 Hill was issued his number upon induction into the Marine Corps on July 8, 1944, at the height of World War II and during a time period when the United States Marine Corps was heavily engaged in several bloody battles in the Pacific Ocean.
 The issuance of the one millionth Marine Corps service number was a sensation in the media and was reported by several major newspapers, including The New York Times.

 Hill's induction into the Marines later became something of a scandal as it was revealed that the induction board which had drafted him had done so without a check into his background, based on verbal statements only from Hill and his parents.
 It was then discovered that Hill had made false statements to the induction board and was only sixteen at the time he was drafted.
 The Marine Corps quietly discharged him in December 1944 after only five months of service.